the lecture series

-Past luminaries who have participated include: Randy Cohen, Deana Haggag, Robert Storr, Hrag Vartanian, Andrianna Campbell, Jillian Steinhauer, Andrew Russeth, Ken Johnson, Carter Foster, Roberta Smith, Jerry Saltz, Ann Pasternak, Jessica Lynne and Laura Hoptman, to name only a few.
+Past luminaries who have participated include: Randy Cohen, Deana Haggag, Robert Storr, Hrag Vartanian, Andrianna Campbell, Jillian Steinhauer, Andrew Russeth, Ken Johnson, Carter Foster, Roberta Smith, Jerry Saltz, Caroline Woolard, Jessica Lynne, Paddy Johnson and Laura Hoptman, to name only a few.
 The program is widely advertised to students and the general public, and each panel is recorded on video.
 With over 50 videos now accessible for free online, the series has become a wealth of information that is being integrated into curricula at art schools across the country.

 To view videos of past conversations, please visit NYAA's Vimeo Channel.